 “Play energizes and enlivens is.
 It eases our burdens.
 It renews our natural sense of optimism and opens us up to new possibilities.” –Stuart Brown

-Vial is home to around 500 children, making up 29% of the refugee camp’s population.
-The importance of facilitating pure, unadulterated play for them is not to be underestimated.
-The protective cover of childhood was likely burst at a young age for these kids, many of whom are likely survivors of trauma.
+Vial is home to around 400 children, making up 30% of the refugee camp’s population.
+The importance of facilitating play for them is not to be underestimated.
+For many, the innocence of childhood was unfortunately taken at a young age.
+Children in the camp have been exposed to trauma in their own countries and during the long journey to reach Greece.
 Living in Vial means an unpredictable and inconsistent access to school, food, friends, family and very importantly, fun.
-In response to this, CESRT run Vial Games every weekday.
-The program injects an endless stream of energy and enthusiasm into the mornings of the children and their parents alike.
+In response to this, CESRT runs Vial Games four times a week.
+The program injects an endless stream of energy and enthusiasm into the days of the children and their parents alike.
 It provides a moment of escapism in an otherwise sobering day.

 We often first encounter children at the landings, so when we see them later outside the camp they are excited to see a familiar face in a happy environment.
 As the weeks progress we notice a positive change in their behaviour.
 The Games bring structure to their often chaotic lives and this helps them to feel safe and calm; core to the mission of Vial Games is the provision of a dependable safe space.
 In it, the children are encouraged to develop friendships, practice teamwork and expand their capacity to trust and communicate openly.